navytux/xlte/README.rst

 XLTE repository provides assorted tools and packages with functionality related to LTE:

 - `kpi` - process measurements and compute KPIs from them.
+- `amari.kpi` - driver for Amarisoft LTE stack to retrieve KPI-related measurements from logs.
 - `amari.xlog` - extra logging facilities for Amarisoft LTE stack.
 - `xamari` - supplementary tool for managing Amarisoft LTE services.